tauri-apps/tauri/docs/usage/guides/bundler/sign-osx.md

 - Working Tauri application, being built and published via GitHub Actions, as shown in [tauri-action](https://github.com/tauri-apps/tauri-action)

 <Alert title="Note" icon="info-alt">
-If you are not utilizing GitHub Actions to perform builds of OSX DMGs.
-You will need to ensure the environment variable `CI=true` exists.
-For more information refer to [Issue #592](https://github.com/tauri-apps/tauri/issues/592)
+If you are not utilizing GitHub Actions to perform builds of OSX DMGs, you will need to ensure the environment variable `CI=true` exists.
+For more information refer to [Issue #592](https://github.com/tauri-apps/tauri/issues/592).
 </Alert>

 ## GitHub Secrets